Radio pulses from ultra-high energy atmospheric showers as the superposition of Askaryan and geomagnetic mechanisms: Results

 Inaccuracies also arise in the electric field amplitude predicted by the model due to the vector addition of the Askaryan and geomagnetic polarizations (Eq.~\ref{eq:field}).
-In fact the model is less accurate when the shower-observer geometry is such that the geomagnetic component of the emission is either smaller or has approximately the same magnitude as the Askaryan one and the observer is placed at positions on the ground where both fields point in opposite directions, even when the discrepancies between the expected and fully simulated polarizations are small.
+In fact the model is less accurate when the shower-observer geometry is such that the geomagnetic component of the emission is either smaller than the Askaryan component or has approximately the same magnitude and opposite polarization.
 For the geometries of the simulated showers used in this work, this occurs along the W-E line of antennas, either West or East of the core.
 In those geometries the model predicts a small total electric field due to the cancellation of the geomagnetic and Askaryan contributions.
 Several examples are shown in the right panels of Fig.~\ref{fig:badcases} and represent some of the worst agreements between model and simulation of all studied showers.
 For instance, in the particular case of a shower coming from the North with $\theta=60^\circ$ and observers along the West to East line at the Auger site depicted in the bottom right panel, the expected Askaryan and geomagnetic polarizations are both horizontal (parallel to the W-E line), and point in opposite directions East of the core.
 The geomagnetic contribution dominates the emission up to $r/r_{\rm Cher}\simeq 1$, where it is equal to the Askaryan one, while for larger distances the Askaryan mechanism is slightly dominant.
 In this scenario, the electric field cancels in the model at a distance $r/r_{\rm Cher}\simeq 1$ (East of the core).
 In contrast, this perfect cancellation does not occur in the simulation, as can be seen in the same figure.
 However, although the differences between the model and full simulations are quite evident, they are still small if compared to the peak value of $\vert\vec{E}\vert$ for this shower (below $\sim 5\%$).
-These differences may be attributed to even small deviations in the polarization in conjunction with the inherent and unknown uncertainties on the amplitude of the geomagnetic field due to assumption C.2 in Section 3.1.
+These differences may be attributed to small deviations in the polarization in conjunction with the inherent and unknown uncertainties on the amplitude of the geomagnetic field due to assumption C.2 in Section 3.1.
 Other examples are shown in the top and middle right panels, where the Askaryan and geomagnetic fields point in opposite directions West of the core.
 As can also be seen in Fig.~\ref{fig:badcases}, these differences disappear elsewhere on the ground, where the Askaryan and geomagnetic polarizations do not have approximately opposite directions, such as West (East) of the core in the bottom (top and middle) right panel and along the whole S-N line of antennas depicted in the left panels.
 This means that these inaccuracies only affect observers on a very small area on the ground.
-Although this effect is present even when the discrepancies between the assumed and fully simulated polarizations are small, there are also regions near the core in which there is a large discrepancy in the Askaryan polarization.
-That leads to even larger errors in the electric field amplitudes in these regions, like the ones shown in the bottom panel of Fig.~\ref{fig:AngleDeltaE} for $\theta\lesssim 20^\circ$.
+In some cases the discrepancies between the assumed and fully simulated polarizations are small, but there are also regions near the core in which there is a large discrepancy in the Askaryan polarization.
+That can cause large errors in the electric field amplitudes in these regions as shown in the bottom panel of Fig.~\ref{fig:AngleDeltaE} for $\theta\lesssim 20^\circ$.
 In summary, these larger inaccuracies occur only if the Askaryan contribution is similar to or dominates over the geomagnetic emission, and only in regions on the ground where the two mechanisms have almost opposite polarizations.